isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 the shared network.
 Internally, the server selects one of the subnets belonging to a shared network and tries to allocate a lease from this subnet.
-If the server is unable to allocate a lease from the selected subnet (e.g., due to pool exhaustion), it will use another subnet from the same shared network and will try to allocate a lease from this subnet, etc. Therefore, the server will typically allocate all leases available in a given subnet before it starts allocating leases from other subnets belonging to the same shared network.
-However, in certain situations the client can be allocated a lease from the other subnets before the pools in the first subnet get exhausted; this sometimes occurs when the client provides a hint that belongs to another subnet, or the client has reservations in a subnet other than the default.
+If the server is unable to allocate a lease from the selected subnet (e.g., due to pool exhaustion), it uses another subnet from the same shared network and tries to allocate a lease from this subnet.
+The server typically allocates all leases available in a given subnet before it starts allocating leases from other subnets belonging to the same shared network.
+However, in certain situations the client can be allocated a lease from another subnet before the pools in the first subnet get exhausted; this sometimes occurs when the client provides a hint that belongs to another subnet, or the client has reservations in a subnet other than the default.